-Fill out a CDMA (College Degree Major Advisor) form in the Advising Center, 107 Oldfather for changes to your degree, majors, minors or catalog/bulletin year.
-Meet with a College Advisor when you make changes to review your plan and the new requirements associated with it.
-If you are changing from the College of Arts and Sciences to another college, you should start in the Advising Center, then take the CDMA to your new College office to finalize the change.
-If you are changing into the College of Arts and Sciences, start in your previous College then bring your CDMA to the Advising Center in 107 Oldfather.
+Visit the Advising Center, 107 Oldfather for changes to your CAS degree, major(s), minor(s) or catalog year.
+It is a good idea to meet with an advisor when you make changes to review your plan and the new requirements associated with it.
+If you are changing from the College of Arts and Sciences to another college, you should start by meeting with an advisor in your intended new college, who will assist you in making the change according to that college's process.
+If you are changing into the College of Arts and Sciences, start in the Advising Center in 107 Oldfather.

-What is my catalog/bulletin year, and can I change it?
+What is my catalog year, and can I change it?

 Your catalog/bulletin year is the academic year in which you were first admitted to and enrolled as a degree-seeking student at UNL.
 You must fulfill all degree requirements stated in the catalog/bulletin for that particular academic year.
 In consultation with Major and College Advisors, you may decide to change your catalog/bulletin year and follow the requirements for any academic year in which you are enrolled as a degree-seeking student at UNL.
 Students sometimes choose to do this to take advantage of curriculum changes to majors and minors that may better fit their interests and plans.
 Catalogs/Bulletins expire in 10 years.

 To view and run your degree audit, sign in to MyRED and click on the Degree Audit button on either the Home page or on the Academics tab under Important Links.

 I need to submit a degree plan.
 What do I do?

 Various programs and departments (i.e. military; financial aid) may require you to outline a semester-by-semester plan toward graduation.
 To begin the process, meet with a College Advisor in 107 Oldfather Hall.